-While the Spot is an incredibly cute, quirky little guy with charm in spades, the 1st gen Echo Show was a harder sell at launch, shipping with an Alexa assistant that didn’t make the most of the bigger screen and having middling audio given its price and size.
+In contrast to the charm of the Spot, the 1st generation Echo Show was quite a hard sell at launch, shipping with an Alexa assistant that didn’t make the most of the bigger screen and having middling audio given both its price and its size.

 Price and availability

 You can order an Echo Show 2nd generation now for $229, £219.99 or AU$349.
 Although you can pick up regular deals.
 For example, right now on the Amazon UK store, the Echo Show is reduced to £189.99.